ruthkepstein/Recombination_sims/README.md

 Simulations related to selection intensities can be found in selection intensities R file.
 This was only done in maize.

-Targeted recombinatino simulations can be found in targeted sims and were only done in maize.
+Targeted recombination simulations can be found in targeted sims and were only done in maize.

 If you have questions or want data, email rke27@cornell.edu for maize and ns623@cornell.edu for rice data.